kidlat2024/kidlatnews/content/news/2023/Migrant Worker Learns the Bitter Truth His Kumpadre Had Been Riding His Honda While He Was Away.md

 He had imagined spending the rest his life together with her, but now he wasn't so sure anymore.

-He squatted and looked at the oil dripping from her [motor](/tags/motorcycle/); the dead battery; the worn-out tires; the cold engine that wouldn't start.
+He squatted and looked at the oil dripping from her [motor](/tags/motorcycle/), the dead battery, the worn-out tires, the cold engine that wouldn't start.
 When he left her a year ago, her seat was plump and bouncy; now it's all flat.
-It was obvious that someone had been riding her while he was away.
+It was obvious that someone had been mounting her while he was away.

-"So it is true," he said to his wife standing behind him, "everything that I'd been hearing while I was away."
+"So it is true," he said to his wife standing behind him, "everything that I'd been hearing while I was gone."
 "No!" she tearfully answered, "You know I wouldn't let anyone ride your cherished bike."

 But he didn't really have to ask--he already knew.
 He had trusted her, and she betrayed him.